 Essex County Council

-Unlocking opportunities to provide better support to vulnerable people through care technology
+Providing better support to vulnerable people through care technology

 Innovative technology helps vulnerable people live safely in their own homes.
 It's also a cost-efficient solution for Councils aiming to deliver high-quality support within tight budgets.
 But at Essex County Council in the UK, limited understanding of how care technology can transform users' lives meant take-up of services was low.
 They called on PA for support.
 We knew we needed to drive a shift in mindset and put care technology solutions at the forefront of the Council's social care offer.
 Working through our Argenti partnership, our innovative approach to technology-enabled care, we delivered an end-to-end care service for three years in one part of the county.

 We drew on a track record in delivery of care technology services, wide experience of supporting public-sector organisations, and expertise in disciplines such as culture change, operational improvement and business intelligence.
 Over the three-year period, we increased care professionals referring patients to the service by 150 per cent, delivered financial benefits worth £6.7 million and garnered 99 per cent positive feedback from service users.
 We've also enabled Essex County Council to transform the lives of some 2,800 vulnerable people.

 - Applied an innovative approach to technology-enabled care to unlock opportunities to better support vulnerable residents

 - Changed attitudes to care technology solutions among social care professionals to drive a 150 per cent increase in referrals

 - Enabled the Council to support significantly more residents and to avoid some of the escalating costs of funding long-term care

 - Provided the tools to track quality-of-life improvements and financial benefits to make the case for investing in service expansion

 Unlocking the full potential of care technology